 You know the drill: you’ve got every last detail of your child’s big birthday bash sorted, except for the cake.
-You forgot you needed to source and book the perfect baker MONTHS in advance.
+You forgot you needed to source and book the perfect baker months in advance.
 These cake-making extraordinaires are in big demand!
-Fear not, fair folk, thankfully there are tons of really rather great bakeries around the island for you to grab a last minute ready made cake.
-From ice cream cakes to 3D numbers, character creations to something a bit different, we’ve found them all!
+Fear not, fair folk – thankfully there are tons of really rather great bakeries around the island for you to grab a ready-made last-minute cake.
+From ice-cream cakes and 3D numbers to character creations and something a bit different, we’ve found them all!

-True story: We tried to make a birthday cake ourselves once and it turned out sooooo badly that it lives forevermore in the history of ‘nailed it’ cakes among friends and family.
-Thankfully we lived near a Swensen’s where a last minute ice cream cake saved the day.
-Ice cream character cakes include Wonder Woman, Star Wars, Frozen (very apt), Phineas & Ferb, Doc McStuffins and Monsters Inc. In fact, there aren’t many characters your kid could demand that you won’t find in its freezers.
-Order online, or hedge your bets and turn up for a last minute purchase.
+True story: we tried to make a birthday cake ourselves once and it turned out so badly that it lives forevermore in the history of ‘nailed it’ cakes among friends and family.
+Thankfully we lived near a Swensen’s where a last-minute ice-cream cake saved the day.
+Ice-cream character cakes include Spongebob Squarepants, Star Wars, Frozen (very apt), Marvel and more.
+In fact, there aren’t many characters your kid could demand that you won’t find in its freezers.
+Order online, or hedge your bets and turn up for a last-minute purchase.

 3D cakes, mini cakes, character cakes and hidden surprise cakes are all available at a PrimaDeli near you.
 If you want to guarantee a specific cake then it will need to be ordered four days in advance.
-There’s also plenty of choice on its shelves for ready to go options: birthday panic averted.
+Or you can ring up the Dial-A-Cake Hotline at 6276 3333 at least 48 hours in advance to secure your last-minute birthday cake.
+There’s also plenty of choice on its shelves for ready-to-go options: birthday panic averted.

 Lynn’s Cakes & Coffee

-You tried to make a rainbow cake and it didn’t go quite to plan.
-We hear you.
-If you have three days to spare before party day, and can get over to Eng Kong Terrace, order in a beautiful rainbow cake made by someone who has worked out how to get perfect rainbow lines and zero colour seepage… There are also slices of rainbow cake, oreo cheesecake, red velvet cake and more to buy there and then.
+You tried to make a rainbow cake and it didn’t go quite to plan… We hear you.
+If you have three days to spare before party day, and can get over to Eng Kong Terrace, order in a beautiful rainbow cake from Lynn’s Cakes & Coffee.
+They’ve worked out how to get perfect rainbow lines and zero colour seepage.
+There are also slices of rainbow cake, oreo cheesecake, red velvet cake and more to buy there and then.
 A slice of cake is always better than no cake after all.

-If you are looking for something utterly delicious and little bit less Disney Princess, Awfully Chocolate has a great range of ready made cakes, especially perfect for older kids and teens (we learnt the hard way that a 10 year old didn’t want a Princess Aurora cake…).
+If you are looking for something utterly delicious and little bit less Disney Princess, Awfully Chocolate has a great range of ready-made cakes, especially perfect for older kids and teens (we learned the hard way that a 10-year-old didn’t want a Princess Aurora cake…).
 Hot tip: its chocolate and banana cake is awesome.

 The Butter Studio

 Here’s a scenario that *may* have happened to us: birthday cake for school celebrations all ordered and ready to pick up the day before it was needed.
-That same day the teacher contacted the parent to advise that the cake must be halal… Cue last minute scramble to find a replacement that fit the bill.
+That same day the teacher contacted the parent to advise that the cake must be halal… Cue last-minute scramble to find a replacement that fit the bill.
 Luckily The Butter Studio came to the rescue with its delish range of halal creations.
 Phew.
-Turns out you can pick one up in store, or put in an order 24 hours before.
+Turns out you can pick one up in-store, or put in an order three days before.
 Unicorns, pandas, sprinkles galore: it’s got it all!